 Kobe is such a bizarre little town.
-Inspired with English Architecture, it’s a mixture of temples and English houses.
-It’s very cute, very lovely and have a range of “attractions” that of course, cost.
+Inspired by English Architecture, it’s a mixture of temples and English houses.
+It’s very cute, very lovely and has a range of “attractions” that of course, cost.
 It was a town of wealthy traders and foreign diplomats.

-I enjoyed just walking the streets and seeing sites, however if you’d like to enter the places – I’d suggest a ticket for all.
+I enjoyed just walking the streets and seeing sites but if you’d like to enter the places – I’d suggest a ticket for all.

 Click here for information into Kobe Tickets to access all houses.